openhab/openhab-docs/_addons_persistences/rrd4j/readme.md

 ### `<sampleInterval>` (Sample Interval)

-The time interval (seconds) between reading consecutive samples from the OpenHAB core.
+The time interval (seconds) between reading consecutive samples from the openHAB core.

 It must be a positive integer value.